Middle ear fluid

 The body usually reabsorbs the fluid that is behind the eardrum within weeks.
 As the fluid is reabsorbed, hearing gradually returns to normal.
 If fluid is still present in the middle ear after a few months, you and your doctor may talk about having ear tubes placed to help drain the fluid.

-How can you care for your child who has fluid in the middle ear?
+How can you care for yourself when you have fluid in your middle ear?

-• In most children, the fluid clears up within a few months without treatment.
-Have your child's hearing tested if the fluid lasts longer than 3 months.
+• In most cases, the fluid clears up within a few months without treatment.
+You may need more tests if the fluid does not clear up after 3 months.

 Call your doctor now or seek immediate medical care if: